rishav-csenitjsr/movie_list/README.md

 ### Dependencies
 -----------------

-Install all the dependencies using `pip install -r requirements.txt` before using the script.
+Install all the dependencies using `sudo pip install -r requirements.txt` before using the script.

    * BeautifulSoup
    * requests
    * tabulate
    * fpdf
+   * lxml

 ### Usage
 -----------------